Mileage Tax Deduction for Gig Drivers in 2026: The Complete Guide for Uber, Lyft, DoorDash & Delivery Drivers

 For most full-time rideshare drivers, deadhead and between-trip miles account for 30-40% of total business miles.
 If you are only tracking miles when you have a passenger in the car, you could be missing $4,000 to $8,000 in deductions per year.
 Log every mile from the moment you go online to the moment you get home.

-The key rule is simple: if you are logged into a gig platform and available for work, the miles you drive are business miles.
-The IRS does not distinguish between having a passenger and driving to pick one up.
-What matters is the business intent, and being online and available establishes that intent.
+If you are logged into a gig platform and available for work, those miles are business miles.
+Being online and available establishes business intent.

 2026 IRS Standard Mileage Rate: What It Covers